TheMostVexingParse/iwdtechathon2024/README.md

 Our artificial intelligence project offers a solution that focuses on mental health by analyzing users' interaction with social media content.

+Note: The prototype has only been tested on Python 3.9.12.

 ## Prerequisites

 Python installed on your system